chouseknecht/adb-up-role/README.md

 ## Example

-The best way to use this role is to create a new project directory, and the copy and run the [adb-up.yml playbook](./files/adb-up.yml) included with the role:
+The best way to use this role is to create a new project directory, and then copy and run the playbook, [adb-up.yml](./files/adb-up.yml), included with the role:

 ```
 # Install the role to your ANSIBLE_ROLES_PATH